CitrineInformatics/citrine-python/docs/source/data_extraction.rst

 Defining row and columns
 ------------------------

-A Row object describes a mapping from a dataset to rows of a table.
+A Row object describes a mapping from a list of datasets to rows of a table.
 The only such mapping presently supported is :class:`~citrine.ara.rows.MaterialRunByTemplate`, which produces one row per Material Run associated with any of a list of material templates.

 .. code-block:: python